Qing or Manchu Dynasty 清朝 1644 - 1911 - the end of Emperors

 Puyi was born in 1906 as a prisoner in Imperial opulence within the Forbidden City.
 Dowager Empress Cixi struggled in vain to maintain control over a disunited and bankrupt nation.
 It was the attitude towards the foreigners that was causing the greatest trouble.
 Imperial support for the anti-foreigner Boxer Rebellion movement greatly weakened the position of the dynasty.

 Emperor Guangxu, died on 14th Nov 1908 from arsenic poisoning (possibly ordered by Cixi herself).
 The Dowager Empress died the following day.
 It was these inauspicious events that saw Puyi at the age of three become the last Emperor of China with the title Xuantong (宣统).
-Puyi's father Zaifeng (Prince Chun) was made regent but proved an incompetent and corrupt man.
-Zaifeng had been passed over in the succession because of Cixi's suspicions about his pro-European sentiments (he had traveled to Europe to appease the western powers over the Boxer Rebellion) and because he was of the same generation of Guangxu - the rules of imperial succession require that the new emperor must be of the next generation.
+Puyi's father Zaifeng ➚ (Prince Chun) was made regent but proved an incompetent and corrupt man.
+Zaifeng had been passed over in the succession because of Cixi's suspicions about his pro-European sentiments (he had traveled to Europe to appease the western powers over the Boxer Rebellion) and because he was of the same generation of Guangxu - the rules of imperial succession require that the new emperor must be from the next generation.

 Emperor Puyi of the Qing Dynasty was only six when the Republic of China was declared in 1911 and took no part in these events, in fact he remained unaware of them.
 Surprisingly, his sheltered life of luxury within the thick walls of the Forbidden City was hardly affected by the change, he remained the Emperor of China in title and honor.
 The new Republic had a slender grasp on power, the overwhelming mass of the population had for thousands of years been ruled by an emperor and so it was judged politically expedient to not change the situation drastically.
 So the Imperial Court was given extensive funds to continue life in lavish and wasteful luxury just as it had done before 1911.
 The only change was that the Emperor's power did not extend beyond the walls of the Forbidden Palace.
 It was the machinations of imperialist minded Yuan Shikai that governed his fate.
 Seen by the Europeans as the strong man who could unite and modernize China, Yuan Shikai acted as the effective regent for Puyi.
 Yuan Shikai's ambitions were, however, to found his own dynasty rather than continue as President of a Republic.
 When he proclaimed himself Emperor in 1915, revolts began anew and he died from kidney failure later in 1915 with the country still locked in rebellion.

 So in the years 1912-24 Puyi was still seen as a potential ruler of China should the fragile Republic fail.
 For these twelve years China had both a President and Emperor.
 In July 1917 General Zhang Xun at the zenith of his power had Puyi proclaimed Emperor of China again, but only for 11 days.
 It seems Zhang wanted the emperor to become an absolute ruler rather than a figurehead but this was unacceptable to Republicans.
-The leading world power at this time was Britain and it was the Scotsman Reginald Johnston who became Puyi's most trusted adviser, friend and mentor.
+The leading world power at this time was Britain and it was the Scotsman Reginald Johnston ➚ who became Puyi's most trusted adviser, friend and mentor.
 Ostensibly he was brought in as tutor in English but he acted as a spy, passing on reports to the British legation.
 Britain wanted an insider in the Palace if the shaky Republican grip on power should end.
 Britain seemed to have planned a constitutional monarchy for China, as that was the system in Britain, where the monarch is head of state but has no political power.
 Reginald Johnston had been governor of the British enclave at Weihaiwei, Shandong and had learned much of Chinese customs and had become a scholar of Chinese literature.
 He was seen by his British masters as to have become too Chinese and not entirely trusted.
-Johnston introduced many modernizations to the Imperial Court despite the open opposition of the Imperial eunuchs and Dowager Empresses.
+Johnston introduced many modernizations to the Imperial court despite the open opposition of the Imperial eunuchs and Dowager Empresses.
 Telephones, bicycles, films, spectacles and western clothes were some of the many new innovations that at last made their way into the Palace.

 In 1924 Puyi was ejected from the Forbidden City and lost his title as Emperor when the left-wing General Feng (a.k.a.
-The Christian General ) took over Beijing.
+The Christian General ➚) took over Beijing.
 Puyi was moved to Prince Chun's Northern Mansion with a much reduced retinue and monetary allowance.
 Here Puyi fretted about his imprisonment; he then escaped with Johnston's help to the Japanese Legation.
 Japan was at the time seen as a modern and liberal state, many Chinese Republicans had stayed there including Sun Yatsen and the writer Lu Xun.
 Japan was investing heavily in modernizing Manchuria.
 So Puyi's move was not unpatriotic but pragmatic, with Japanese help he could hope to come back one day as Emperor of a revitalized China or at least ruler of Manchuria; he was after all the hereditary ruler of the Manchu people.

-It was only in the 1930s that Emperor Hirohito 's plans for conquest of China and Asia became clear.
+It was only in the 1930s that Emperor Hirohito ➚'s plans for conquest of China and Asia became clear.
 Puyi was powerless to stop himself becoming the tool of the Japanese in Manchuria.
-He was installed as Emperor of Manchuguo (Manchuria) on 1st March 1934, a step that greatly legitimized Japan's control of the region.
-Puyi was imprisoned in the former Salt Tax Administration building in Changchun.
+He was installed as Emperor of Manchuguo ➚ (Manchuria) on 1st March 1934, a step that greatly legitimized Japan's control of the region.
+Puyi was imprisoned in the former Salt Tax Administration building ➚ in Changchun.
 He was not allowed out and the Japanese selected who was allowed to come in to see him.
 He put his Imperial seal on any and all the official papers that were put before him, he had no choice.
 The years were of utmost boredom, he had a small household of servants and family.
 He became a devout Buddhist and a vegetarian.
-His wife Empress Wanrong (a.k.a.
+His wife Empress Wanrong ➚ (a.k.a.
 Elizabeth) took to opium and they had no children.

 When the Soviets liberated Manchuria in 1945, after the dropping of the U.S. atom bombs on Japan, Puyi and a small entourage tried to flee to Japan.
 He was stopped by the Soviet troops at the airport.
 He stood trial for war crimes by the Allied powers in Japan where he claimed he was a helpless puppet who had been kidnapped by the Japanese.
 In 1950 he was handed over to the Chinese government.
 Puyi expected to be executed.
 The regime, however, had other plans, he would be far more useful to them if he was converted to the Communist cause.
 So, in the Fushun prison in Liaoning he was remolded as a Communist.
-Like many actions in Chinese history this was not a new strategy, Emperor Yongzheng had used this in the case of the treason of Zeng Jing .
+Like many actions in Chinese history this was not a new strategy, Emperor Yongzheng had used this in the case of the treason of Zeng Jing ➚.
 After extensive sessions of self criticism Puyi took all the blame for the catastrophes that befell him including the admission that he had not been kidnapped but gone over to the Japanese voluntarily.
-He wrote a book of his life slanted to please his Communist jailers.
+He wrote a book of his life ➚ slanted to please his Communist jailers.
 He was released in 1959 and thereafter lived more or less as an ordinary citizen in Communist China.
 Once again Puyi had adapted to conditions and against the odds survived to old age.
 He was the embodiment of the Daoist tradition of bending with the wind and water in order to survive.

-The incredible story of his life is told in the award winning film The Last Emperor in 1987 by Bernardo Bertolucci .
-A child born as the most pampered person in the World is gradually stripped, step by step of all vestiges of Imperial splendor to die alone as an ordinary person.
+The incredible story of his life is told in the award winning film The Last Emperor ➚ in 1987 by Bernardo Bertolucci ➚.
+A child born as the most pampered person in the world is gradually stripped, step by step of all vestiges of Imperial splendor to die alone as an ordinary person.